sky-ring/rift/README.md

         cs.load_uint_(32)
         return cs.preload_uint(256)
 ```
-Full documentation with details is under development and will be available soon!
+Full documentation with specifics is being worked on and will be published soon!

 ## Quick Start